chrxr/IIIF-local-validator/readme.md

 ### Breaking down the results

-The following script would print each of the fields as the individual manifest results:
+The following script would print each of the fields for the individual manifest results:

     from local_validator import validator